pubnub/pubnub-mcp-server/resources/sdk_docs/php_storage-and-playback.md

 #### Delete specific message from history

-Pass the publish timetoken as End and timetoken-1 as Start:
+Pass the publish timetoken as End and timetoken-1 as Start.

 ```
-`1$pubnub->deleteMessages()
-2    ->channel("ch")
-3    ->start(15526611838554309)
-4    ->end(15526611838554310)
-5    ->sync();
-`
+1

 ```

 ## Message counts

-Requires Message Persistence.
+##### Requires Message Persistence
+Enable Message Persistence for your key in the Admin Portal.

-Returns count of messages published since the given time.
-Count = messages with timetoken >= channelsTimetoken value.
+Return the number of messages published since the given time.
+Counts messages with timetoken >= channelsTimetoken.

+Unlimited message retention:
-Unlimited message retention note: Only messages from the last 30 days are counted.
+- Only messages from the last 30 days are counted.

 ### Method(s)